 Why it's done

-A cornea transplant is most often used to restore vision to a person who has a damaged cornea.
-A cornea transplant may also relieve pain or other signs and symptoms associated with diseases of the cornea.
+A cornea transplant is most often used to restore vision to a person with a damaged cornea.
+A cornea transplant can also relieve pain or other signs and symptoms associated with cornea diseases.

 A number of conditions can be treated with a cornea transplant, including: